Ibrahim-Benkhedda/Meta-Quest-2-Sentiment-and-Topic-Analysis/README.md

 #  - n_components: the number of dimensions to reduce the data to using UMAP
 #  - min_dist: the minimum distance between points in the UMAP space
 #  - metric: the distance metric used to calculate distances in the UMAP space
-#  - random_state: the seed for the UMAP random number generator (default seed I used is 43)
+#  - random_state: the seed for the UMAP random number generator (default seed I used is 43) PS: you might get different results from another machine.
 umap_model = UMAP(n_neighbors=15, n_components=5,
                   min_dist=0.0, metric='cosine', random_state=43)